Department of Earth Sciences

-Dr. Sepi Yalda are investigating the effects of large-scale global atmosphere-ocean interactions on local and regional variability over the period of 1950-present.
+Dr. Sepi Yalda is investigating the effects of large-scale global atmosphere-ocean interactions on local and regional variability over the period of 1950-present.
 This study focuses on the various large-scale cycles that can potentially alter and dominate the local and regional temperature and precipitation patterns.
 This study has been funded by a grant from the Millersville University Environmental Institute/Lancaster Environmental foundation.

 M.U.
 Begins 5-Year Precipitation Monitoring

 MU Meteorology has entered into a partnership with the National Atmospheric Deposition Program (NADP), the Mercury Deposition Network (MDN), and the PA-Department of Environmental Protection (DEP) to monitor the chemical makeup and mercury content in precipitation.
 Dr Richard Clark and a select group of meteorology and chemistry students have committed to collecting weekly precipitation samples from standardized collection units located about 1.5 miles west of Millersville for a period of at least five years.
 New students will be brought into the program as others graduate, so that over the lifetime of the project about 30 students will be exposed to the techniques of sampling and chemical analysis of precipitation.
 Read more.

 Millersville Meteorology is participating in the three-year North-East Corridor Oxidant and Particle Study (NEC-OPS).
 Along with researchers from Harvard and Penn State, Dr. Richard Clark is leading a group of MU researchers who use our Tethered Balloon to gather air samples up to 1000 feet.
 More Information.